-The novel, 26 HAPPY DAYS, is the story of Ariel Anderson, a young woman trying to piece her life back together after a divorce.
+The novel, THE HILLS GO UP AND DOWN, is the story of Ariel Anderson, a young woman trying to piece her life back together after a divorce.
 What starts out as an optimistic reinvention, turns into an unimaginable mess.
 Trapped in a cycle of denial and frustration, Ariel struggles financially, professionally, and emotionally with the help of $2.99 bottles of Cabernet Sauvignon.

 Most readers will be able to relate to Ariel, since we have all experienced hard times.
 Those who have been down and out will be able to empathize with the tricks she uses for finding money, and making it last.
 Although drained and weary, Ariel constantly tries to dig herself out of trouble… but will her solution in the end finally work?